ArjuncodesatSA/Ground-Zero/README.md

-Bean Warfare: A First-Person Shooter
+Ground Zero: A First-Person Shooter
 Introduction
-Bean Warfare is a first-person shooter (FPS) game where you, as a bean, have crash-landed on Earth and must escape from a laboratory.
+Ground Zero is a first-person shooter (FPS) game where you, as a bean, have crash-landed on Earth and must escape from a laboratory.
 While your fellow beans plan to destroy the nearby town in retaliation for their mistreatment in the lab, you choose a different path: to stop them.
 Your mission is to explore the world, find the parts needed to rebuild a helicopter, and defeat the enemy beans scattered throughout.

 Key Features: